You don’t enjoy marketing?

 You know all those things you haven’t done because you didn’t have time?
 Do them.

-Get a haircut, wash your windows, clean up your hard drive, meet your friends for lunch or your spouse for dinner [yes, dinner in front of the TV still counts].
+Get a haircut, wash your windows, clean up your hard drive, meet your friends for lunch or your spouse for dinner [yes, lunch via Zoom still counts, and so does dinner in front of the TV].

 Selling your freelance blogging services and then delivering them as promised is much easier when the rest of your life is well-managed.
 Each thing that’s niggling at the back of your mind, waiting to be done, distracts you from your primary objectives: to get hired and to get paid.